Hawaii National Guardsmen receive second COVID-19 test after Inauguration deployment

-U.S. Soldiers from the Hawaii National Guard who deployed to Washington, D.C. receive a second test for COVID-19, Wahiawa, Hawaii, Jan.
-31, 2021.The tests were administered by members of the Hawaii National Guards Task Force Medical.
-The 193 Solders returned to Honolulu on four separate flights all were tested upon arrival.
-There where seven positive tests, all the deployed service members are serving a mandatory 14-day quarantine at their home of record.
+Hawaii National Guardsmen who deployed to Washington, D.C. receive a second test for COVID-19, Wahiawa, Hawaii, Jan.
+31, 2021.The drive-thru tests were administered by members of the Hawaii National Guard’s Task Force Medical in an armory parking lot.
+The 193 Guard members returned to Honolulu on four separate flights and all were tested upon arrival.
+There were seven positive tests from that initial round of testing.
+All of the deployed service members are serving a mandatory 14-day quarantine at their home of record.
 (U.S. Air National Guard photo / video by Master Sgt.
 Andrew Lee Jackson.

 |Date Taken: